 - Stretching of the calf

 - Ankle mobility drills

-I prefer this order to loosen the soft tissue and maximize pliability before working on specific joint mobility.
-Also, I should note that I try to go barefoot during my ankle mobility exercises.
+I prefer this order to neuromodulate tone, loosen the soft tissue and maximize pliability before working on specific ankle joint mobility.

 Self Myofascial Drills for Ankle Dorsiflexion Mobility

-What is good about the foam roller is that you can also add active ankle movements during the rolling, such as actively dorsiflexing the foot or performing ankle circles.
-This gives a nice release as well.
+Here’s a clip of someone performing this in real-time.
+Notice how they hit all aspects of the calf follow my 3-step self-myofascial release system.
 Don’t forget to roll the bottom of your foot with a ball, as well, to lengthen the posterior chain tissue even further.
-There is a direct connect between the plantar fascia and Achilles tendon.
+There is a direct connection between the plantar fascia and Achilles tendon.